 Arts Access: Artwell

-Artwell is a community Arts Program for people with, and in recovery from mental illness.
-The program aims to promote and enable Mental Health Wellness through Arts Practice.
-An experienced mental health professional will facilitate social engagement and personal art making, as well as guided activities to enhance personal meaning making, self awareness and most importantly, enjoyment in Art!
+Artwell is a community Art program, which aims to provide a safe, creative, and friendly space for people experiencing mental health concerns, including those living with, or in recovery from mental illness.
+The program promotes and enables mental health well-being through the creative practice of art making.
+Artist, art therapist and experienced mental health professional Peter Fanton, facilitates social engagement, individual and collaborative art making, as well as guided activities to enhance personal meaning making, self-awareness and enjoyment in Art.

 Things to Note